You can find the SHDSL Settings at Interfaces → Assign → SHDSLs.

 Depending on your cable you should start tweaking one or both settings.

 SNRM should be between 6 and 9db or for very harsh environments 12db.
 The SNRM threshhold gives an upper bound if the quality of the DSL line is not always the same.
-Until this value the connection will not be terminated if it only fluctuates briefly.
+Brief fluctuations in signal quality are not neccessarily recognized.

 To find the optimal speed you need to tune PAM and Bitrate if autodetect does not work.
 It is a 2 dimensional problem, where the amplitude (PAM) is the y axes and the speed (Bitrate) is the x axes of the wave that is used for the DSL signal.